oasis-open/cti-stix-validator/docs/index.rst

 checked by Python functions, and options may be used to ignore some or all of these recommended "best practices."

-The only exception to this is the mandatory requirement that an object's 'type' be one of those defined by a STIX Object in the specification.
-This rules out custom objects, so this check was made optional.

 The STIX Validator uses the `stix2-patterns validator
 <https://github.com/oasis-open/cti-pattern-validator>`_ to check that
 Indicator patterns conform to the STIX Patterning language and only